graycoreio/daffodil/libs/design/sidebar/README.md

 # Sidebar
-Sidebar is a component used to display additional information to the side of a page that may be fixed or collapsible.
+Sidebar is a component used to display additional information alongside a page.

 ## Overview
-Sidebars are often used for navigation, but it's built to be flexible and extensible so that it can be used for any content.
-Sidebar supports a header and footer component with minimal default styling.
+Sidebars are commonly used for navigation but are flexible enough to display any type of content.
+They include optional header and footer components with minimal styling.
+They can be fixed or collapsible and support multiple modes and positions.

+<design-land-example-viewer-container example="basic-sidebar"></design-land-example-viewer-container>

 ## Usage